DebugBill/glpi2mdt/README.md

 ## TODOs
-* Add rights management.
-Currently anyone can do anything
-* Make it possible to choose more than one application.
-Manage groups (this is mainly UI interface stuff, the code can already handle it.
+* Manage groups (this is mainly UI interface stuff, the code can already handle it.
 My main question is how many applications are avalaible on average MDT servers?
 Our has only 5, but in a previous company we had hundreds.
 The gui would not be the same....)
 * Handle roles, models, packages in the same way applications are handled (but are you using those features in MDT)?
 * Automate some actions based on information available in GLPI and not managed by MDT (location, entity....)
 * Be multi-MDT-server, multi-deployment-share, multi-domain aware.
 Currently the plugin is not domain aware and is connected to only one MDT database.
 This raises quite a few questions as to how it should work then.
 * Several coupling modes are proposed in the config page.... but only one is really implemented.
 There too I wonder what user want.
 For me the "Strict Master-Slave is fine" as I want everything to be done in GLPI.
-* Add "database port" support.
-This is easy but as I did not need it it was low on the list
-* Add a few crontasks to automate data import from MDT and data cleanup, especially in Master-Master mode if I ever implement it.
 * Fix Bugs!!!!!
 There most probably are many, this is the first release.